DaanDeMeyer/reproc/README.md

 target_link_libraries(myapp reprocxx) # Link against reproc++.
 ```

+From Meson 0.53.0 onwards, reproc can be included as a CMake subproject in Meson
+build scripts.
+See https://mesonbuild.com/CMake-module.html for more
+information.

 ## Dependencies

 By default, reproc has a single dependency on pthreads on POSIX systems.